-VIRGINIA BEACH, Va. - A preliminary hearing for Christopher Schmidt took place in a Virginia Beach Juvenile Domestic Relations courtroom Thursday afternoon.
+VIRGINIA BEACH, Va. - A preliminary hearing for Christopher Schmidt took place in a Virginia Beach Juvenile Domestic Relations courtroom in November, 2018.

 Christopher was arrested in June and charged with first-degree murder in the death of his ex-wife Lois Schmidt and her 7-year-old son, Jonathan Vetrano.